-Check out slide shows and descriptions of each event we've had so far!
+Check out our slide shows and descriptions of some of the events we've had so far!

 Our spring event for 2018 was CityScapes.
 This was an interdisciplinary unit where our entire school studied the physical and political geographical boundaries of the continental United States.
 We also focused on measuring things in Google Earth, as well as, around our school.
 Students then drew buildings or objects to scale.
 This later came in handy when each homeroom was assigned a United States landmark.
 They worked in groups to research their landmark extensively then on STEAM day created their landmarks to scale using recycled materials.
 Check out our slideshow and YouTube video of this super fun BIG EVENT!

 Each subject area studied fairy tales and fables with our Fairy Tale Fever BIG EVENT.
 In our literacy classes students wrote narrative essays and stories.
 In our social studies classes students learned about fables throughout history and even created their own!
 In our math classes students found area and perimeter for fairy tale castles, while our science classes did labs testing the temperature of Goldilocks's porridge.

 For our STEAM day, students created pig houses that would withstand 30 mph winds, built a boat that would carry their teacher across the gingerbread river, and created a device to get jack down the beanstalk safely (egg drop).